stephanmg/calorimetry/_sources/intro.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Glucose and lipid oxidation are regarded under the umbrella term fuel oxidation.
 Fuel oxidation is an alternative way to
-visualize the utilization of glucose or lipid oxidation during energy expenditure, similar as the RER can indicate which
+visualize the utilization of glucose or lipid oxidation during heat production, similar as the RER can indicate which
 component is mainly oxidized (Raw measurements).
-Same analyis methods as for THP are available for the fuel oxidation panel.
+Same analysis methods as for THP are available for the fuel oxidation panel.

 Conducting analyses
 ===================

-Example data set I: UCP1 KO
+Example dataset I: UCP1 KO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. container:: highlight-box

    :math:`H_0`:
-   There is no genotype-specific effect (WT vs UCP1 KO) on the total heat production or resting metabolic rate.
+   There is no genotype-specific effect (WT vs UCP1 KO) on the total production or resting metabolic rate.

 To either reject or accept the null hypothesis :math:`H_0` we can make use of CALOR's features.

-First, we do inspect the metadata recorded with this 4 cohort study, to identify outliers or idiosyncrasies associated with the data set.
+First, we do inspect the metadata recorded with this multi cohort study, to identify outliers or idiosyncrasies associated with the dataset.

 .. _ucp1_ko_metadata:

 .. figure:: img/metadata.png
    :align: center
-   :alt: Metadata for 4 cohort UCP1 KO data set
+   :alt: Metadata for multi cohort UCP1 KO data set
    :scale: 50%

-   Figure 5: Metadata for 4 cohort UCP1 KO data set
+   Figure 5: Metadata for multi cohort UCP1 KO data set

 According to Fig. :ref:`ucp1_ko_metadata` distribution numbers (n) for Genotype and Diet are balanced, there is no irregularities for body composition (fat and lean mass) and also no problematic changes of body composition over the time course of the experiment.
 The study entails only male samples (male) on a high fat diet (HFD).
-Since there are no obvious issues with the metadata, we can proceed by inspecting the raw measurements as recorded from the metabolic phenotyping system (TSE).
+Since there are no obvious issues with the metadata, we can proceed by inspecting the raw measurements as recorded from the metabolic phenotyping system.

 Plotting the raw quantities can be a valid and important first diagnostic of consistency of the experiment.
 See Fig. :ref:`ucp1_ko_rer_with_outlier` in particular for the RER stratified by Genotype (WT vs KO).